 God’s warning in Jeremiah 9:23-24 is not to abstain from boasting, but rather to boast in the right thing.
 You will notice that God singles out the wise, the strong, and the rich in this passage.
 He doesn’t say such people are fools.
 He doesn’t say they aren’t wise, strong, or rich, does He?
 Instead, He redirects the focus from self to the One who is the Giver of anything we might have to boast about.
 All wisdom, strength, and riches come from Him; therefore He deserves the honor.

 We should boast instead, God says, that we know Him.
 He encourages us to boast in His character, to tell of His goodness and mercy.
 So brag away…just be careful whom you brag about.

-Father, You alone are worthy of glory, honor and praise.
-If I have anything to boast about, it is only that which You have done in, for and through me.
+Father, You alone are worthy of glory, honor, and praise.
+If I have anything to boast about, it is only that which You have done in, for, and through me.
 Help me today to exalt You and only You, so that others might be drawn nearer to Your heart.
+In Jesus’ name, amen.